IyadKhuder/NLP_BoW_sklrn_FeatureExtraction_CountVectorizer/README.md

-# NLP_BoW_sklrn_FeatureExtraction_CountVectorizer
+# NLP_BoW_sklrn_Tweets_Sentiment_Analysis

-Natural Language Processing
+Applied Text Mining and Sentiment Analysis with Python
+* Framework: Scikit-Learn
+* Class: CountVectorizer

-In this Notebook, I'm applying the python sklearn classifier to make a BoW "Bag of Words" model, to extract the features of a set of reviews on a restaurant.
+In this Notebook, I'm applying the following concepts/tools to build a model that is able to do a Sentiment Analysis on a dataset of tweets:

+**Text Normalization**

+using Text Mining techniques and some suitable libraries like NLTK.

+The following tasks are applied on the tweets:

+* Tokenization

+* Stemming

+* Lemmatization

+**Text Representation**

+using Text Representation techniques:

+* BoW

+* TF-IDF

+**ML Modelling**

+using Scikit-Learn.

+P.S.
+The model first performs all the necessary cleaning tasks.

 Case-study:
-Given the data sample of reviews on a restaurant, we're going to build a NLP model that would be able to predict whether a review is postivie or negative.
+Given the dataset of tweets, we're going to build a NLP model that would be able to predict whether a tweet is postivie or negative.